SalomePlatform/jobmanager/doc/resource.rst

 ========================== =============================================================

 The figure :ref:`figure_jobmanager_resource_2` shows the panel of a resource.
-This panel shows all the informations of a resource.
+This panel shows all the information of a resource.

 .. _figure_jobmanager_resource_2: